“Friends with Benefits”

 Caren just nodded.

 Sylvan shook his head slowly.
-“Megyesi’s people…like…they weren’t people.
-They were fucking chimeras, disguised in glamors.
-Circus freaks, motherfucking monsters.
-And once they hulked out, it was…” He shook his head again.
 Stared off, haunted.
-Finished in a whisper: “A goddamn blood bath.”
+“It was a goddamn blood bath.”
 He dropped his face into his hands, spoke muffledly through them.
 “Meillassoux’s most trusted advisor was the first to go down.”

 Caren rubbed her temples.
 “Sylvan.”